bitnami/charts/bitnami/redmine/README.md

 - MariaDB dependency version was bumped to a new major version `9.X.X`, which includes changes that do no longer guarantee backwards compatibility.
 Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#upgrading) for more information.
 - Inclusion of the`bitnami/common` library chart, standardizations and adaptation of labels to follow helm's standards.
 - `securityContext.*` is deprecated in favor of `podSecurityContext`, `containerSecurityContext`, `mailReceiver.podSecurityContext`, and `mailReceiver.containerSecurityContext`.

+#### Considerations when upgrading to this version

+- If you want to upgrade to this version from a previous one installed with Helm v3, please follow the instructions below.
+- If you want to upgrade to this version using Helm v2, this scenario is not supported as this version doesn't support Helm v2 anymore
+- If you installed the previous version with Helm v2 and wants to upgrade to this version with Helm v3, please refer to the [official Helm documentation](https://helm.sh/docs/topics/v2_v3_migration/#migration-use-cases) about migrating from Helm v2 to v3.
+- This chart depends on the **PostgreSQL 10** instead of **PostgreSQL 8**.
+Apart from the changes that are described in this section, there are also other major changes due to the `master/slave` nomenclature was replaced by `primary/readReplica` or the standardization of Helm labels.
+For further details regarding the changes introduced, refer to [version 10 changes](https://github.com/bitnami/charts/pull/4385) or [version 9 changes](https://github.com/bitnami/charts/pull/3021) respectively.

 As a consequence, backwards compatibility from previous versions is not guaranteed during the upgrade.
 To upgrade to this new version `15.0.0` there are two alternatives: